barrettotte/BTC-Hash/README.md

 **However, I got too ambitious and couldn't get it done in the end.
 (Don't run before you can walk)**

+I hope to come back when my knowledge of RPGLE has grown and finish this.

 ## SHA-256
 For sanity's sake, I prototyped the whole thing in C first using the